NewDayTechnology/API-Design/DocumentationGuidelines/APIContentStructure.md

   * What is the function of the API?
   * Who are the intended users?
   * What are the benefits?
-  * Authentication and Authorisation
   * Prerequisites
-  * Workflow diagrams: Diagramatic representation to explain the API function, if it is a part of a bigger workflow process.
+  * Sequential workflow diagrams: Diagramatic representation to explain the API function, how the API fits into the bigger context of the solution.
+For example, how the MultiQuote API fits into the context of aggregators acquisition process.
-  * FAQs

     You may include more relevant sections in the **Introduction** as applicable to your API.

-    * **API Reference**: Include the following, based on the Open API Specification version 3.0:
+    * **API Reference**: Include the following in the OpenAPI (swagger) file.
+The structure is based on the Open API Specification version 3.0:
   * Path
   * Request parameters
   * Sample request message